-SILCOR® 900MP is a premium performance, two-component, spray-applied, seamless waterproofing membrane that cures within two minutes to form a high-strength, elastomeric and fully-bonded waterproof membrane.
-SILCOR® 900MP is extremely durable, with excellent wear and chemical* resistance, and does not normally require additional protection against mechanical damage.
+SILCOR® 900MP waterproofing is a premium performance, two-component, spray-applied, seamless waterproofing membrane that cures within two minutes to form a high-strength, elastomeric, and fully-bonded waterproof membrane.
+SILCOR® 900MP waterproofing is extremely durable, with excellent wear and chemical resistance, and does not normally require additional protection against mechanical damage.

-- Fast Cure – Will accept foot traffic after two minutes.
+- Fast Cure –Accepts foot traffic after two minutes.

 - Seamless – Continuous waterproofing integrity.

 - Productivity – Spray-applied for maximum coverage per day.

 - Fully bonded – Resists water tracking beneath the membrane.

 - Elastomeric – Accommodates movement and bridges concrete shrinkage cracking.

 - Durable – Tough, with excellent wear and damage resistance.